Therapeutic alliance

-A therapeutic alliance, or working alliance, is a partnership between a patient and his or her therapist that allows them to achieve goals through agreed-upon tasks.
+A therapeutic alliance, or working alliance, is a partnership between a patient and their therapist that allows them to achieve goals through agreed-upon tasks.

 The concept of therapeutic alliance dates back to Sigmund Freud.
 Over the course of its evolution, the meaning of the therapeutic alliance has shifted both in form and implication.
 What started as an analytic construct has become, over the years, a transtheoretical formulation, an integrative variable, and a common factor.

 Alliance as analytic

 In its analytic permutation, Freud suggested the importance of allowing for the patient to be a “collaborator” in the therapeutic process.
 In his writings on transference, Freud thought of the patient’s feelings towards the therapist as resembling the non-conflicted, trusting elements of early relationships with the patient’s parents, and that this could serve as the basis for collaboration in this way.

 In later years, ego psychologists popularized a construct that they would relate to the reality-oriented adaptation of the ego to the environment.
 For certain ego psychologists, the construct refocused psychoanalytic thought away from a perceived overemphasis on transference and allowed space for greater technical flexibility across different psychotherapeutic modalities.
 It also called into question the idea of therapist as a tabula rasa, or blank screen, and turned away from the idealized therapist stance of abstinence and neutrality.
 Instead, it brought attention to the real, felt dimension of the therapeutic relationship, and made an argument for the therapist as being supportive and the patient as identifying with the therapist.